StarCrusher96/Kerbal-Star-Systems-2/README.md

 ### Maneuver Tool Bug
    * Source: [KSP Community Fixes](https://forum.kerbalspaceprogram.com/index.php?/topic/204002-18-112-kspcommunityfixes-bugfixes-and-qol-tweaks/)

-The KSP 1.12 maneuver planner tool might cause issues.
+The KSP 1.12 maneuver planner tool will cause issues.
 It can cause stutter and freezes on scene load, when changing SOI, when timewarping far from Kerbol or when editing maneuver nodes, especially with Kopernicus modified systems.
 To solve this, you better disable it.
 KSS2 provides a patch when Community Fixes are installed to make sure this happens.

   ![screenshot2](https://raw.githubusercontent.com/KSPModdingLibs/KSPCommunityFixes/master/Screenshots/settings.gif)